swaggo/swag/README.md

 //...
 ```

 Additionally some general API info can be set dynamically.
-The generated code package `docs` exports `SwaggerInfo` variable which we can use to set the title, description, version, host and base path programmatically.
+The generated code package `docs` exports `SwaggerInfo_swagger` variable which we can use to set the title, description, version, host and base path programmatically.
 Example using Gin:

 ```go
 package main